 Latour, Bruno, Down to Earth: Politics in the New Climate Regime, Trans. by Catherine Porter, Polity, 2018.

 Schellnhuber, H. J. ‘Earth System’ analysis and the second Copernican Revolution, 1999.
 Nature, Vol 402, (1999), 19-23

-Order in society and nature is a political revolution were subject becomes a paradigramtic shift towards inventing a multplicity of disciplines.
-Extracted from Richard Powers The Other Story – a story of our poltical relationship to trees
+Order in society and nature has become a political revolution were subject becomes a paradigramtic shift towards inventing a multplicity of disciplines.
+Extract from Anthropocene HKW Lecture: Bruno Latour (2018)